Hay fever; Perennial allergic rhinitis; Rhinitis - allergic; Seasonal allergies

 The immune system is designed to fight harmful substances like bacteria and viruses.
-But when you have allergic rhinitis, your immune system overreacts to harmless substances -- like pollen, mold, and pet dander -- and launches an assault.
-This attack is called an allergic reaction.
+When you have allergic rhinitis, your immune system overreacts to harmless substances, like pollen, mold, and pet dander.
+This reaction is called an allergic reaction.

 Seasonal allergic rhinitis is triggered by pollen and mold spores.
 Sources include:

-- Ragweed -- the most common seasonal allergen (fall)
+- Ragweed in autumn.
+The most common seasonal allergen.

-- Fungus, mold growing on dead leaves, common in summer and fall
+- Fungus, mold growing, on dead leaves, common in summer and autumn

 Year-round allergic rhinitis may be triggered by:

 - Pet dander